calebhyun/pickleball-point-analysis/README.md

 The pklshop API allowed us to get 2 main datasets.
 One was a dataset containing rallies indexed by game it occured in.
 The next was shots indexed by each rally.

-We will now combine these datasets into a final dataset of rallies indexed by game.
-But this dataset would now contain additional information that we got from the shots dataframe.
+We combined these datasets into a final dataset of rallies indexed by game.
+This data also contained additional information that we got from the `shots` dataframe.

 The specific metrics we pulled are: Serve and Return team Dink Count, Serve and Return team Speedup count, Serve and Return Team lob count, and which team did a speedup first.

 ### Data Cleaning
-First, we have to create a combined_rallies dataset by appending all of the rallies game by game.
+First, we created a combined_rallies dataset by appending all of the rallies game by game.

 Similarly, we accessed the shots rally by rally, to create our final combined_shots dataset: